loftwah/dokku-ansible-playbook/README.md

 All files must be placed within the `.ansible` folder of your git repository.

-* `requirements.yml`: what role dependencies to download before running your plays
+* `requirements.yml`: what role dependencies to download before running your plays.
-* `prepare.yml`: the play to run before the application is built
+* `pre-deploy.yml`: the play to run before the application is deployed.
+* `post-deploy.yml`: the play to run after the application is deployed.